jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-20.md

 The law of the Frisians allows only half a sou in composition to a person that had been beaten with a stick.
 Yet for ever so small a wound it allows more.

 By the Salic law, if a freeman gave three blows with a stick to another freeman, he paid three sous;
-if he drew blood, he was punished as if he had wounded him with steel, and he paid fifteen sous=  thus the punishment was proportioned to the greatness of the wound.
+if he drew blood, he was punished as if he had wounded him with steel, and he paid fifteen sous:  thus the punishment was proportioned to the greatness of the wound.

 The law of the Lombards established different compositions for one, two, three, four blows; and so on.
 At present, a single blow is equivalent to a hundred thousand.